houseofthe051010/Plant-Health-Monitor/README.md

 The rover utilizes ESP32 microcontroller.
 Tank drive is controlled using two PWM outputs, acting as continuous-rotation servos.
 Soil collection uses five additional PWM outputs to actuate servos of the arm and close the sample chamber.

 Sensors include a BH1750 light sensor, a BME280 environmental sensor, an HC-SR04 ultrasound distance sensor, and an analog soil electrical conductivity sensor.
 Both BH1750 and BME280 are on the same I2C bus.

+All the hardware data is logged to the ESP32's internal micropython filesystem and can be exported over USB.

 ## Bill of materials